Welcome to the website of St Matthew’s RC Primary School.

 In 67 years our school has evolved to ensure our children have the best opportunities available to enable them to let their light shine.

 Governors have invested time and resources to ensure the growth of this school community is secured for generations to come.

 The school is not the building it is THE PEOPLE past, present and future!

 We have people associated with our school today who have had longstanding contact with the school as pupils, parents and grandparents.
-We have past pupils becoming teachers on the staff and two of today’s staff are past pupils too.
+We have past pupils becoming teachers on the staff and one member of today’s teaching staff is a past pupil too.